spanner/coca/README.md

 ### Authenticating in the master

 The syntax is the same as delegation, since we may also be passing auth up the chain.
 Here it matters which other strategies you apply because it is up to devise to authenticate against the supplied credentials.
-They would normally include at least database_authenticatable and token_authenticatable.
+They would normally include at least `database_authenticatable` and `token_authenticatable`.

     class User < ActiveRecord::Base
       devise :database_authenticatable,